bueler/p4pdes-next/py/blow/README.md

 The finest grid here is 513x513 and 10 digit accuracy is achieved at all nodes.

+### sphere.py

+This silly code simply uses Firedrake to compute a parameterized sphere suitable for viewing in Paraview.

 ### blow.py

-The above code solves a scalar, nonlinear, elliptic PDE for a surface z = u(x,y).
+The above `minimal.py` code solves a scalar, nonlinear, elliptic PDE for a surface z = u(x,y).
 The plan for `blow.py` is that it solves the minimal surface equation but in parametric form, that is, for a surface in the form x = x(s,t), y = y(s,t), z = z(s,t).

-However, the current form of `blow.py` just computes a parameterized sphere.

 ### references